MODERN & CONTEMPORARY ART

 Payment is due immediately after the sale.
 If the lot is exported outside the European Union

 within three months after the sale, the VAT on the buyers premium will be refunded by wire

 transfer, to the buyer, upon proof of exportation.

-In the event of non-payment, the seller may decide to cancel the sale, to conduct legal actions or
+In the event of non-payment, the seller may decide to cancel the sale, to conduct legal actions

-and the second hammer price is to be borne by the faulty buyer.
+the first and the second hammer price is to be borne by the faulty buyer.

 As a courtesy we accept payment by Bank transfer in euros, Visa, MasterCard as well as Amex